 Gains, gains, and more gains (or how to mask a million images in 30 seconds)

-- There’s a lot of variance, since masking time is product specific.
-A human might take anywhere from 20 seconds to 30 minutes to mask a product, while AI ranges from near instantaneous to 1-2 minutes (or longer for both humans and AI on something like a bicycle).
-At present, most AI masks need additional adjusting afterward—but the human finishing off the mask has a huge head start!
-Edit 2021: now 50% of our AI-made masks do not need additional work!
-Which leads to...
+• 15x faster masking- There’s a lot of variance, since masking time is product-specific.
+A human might take anywhere from 20 seconds to 30 minutes to mask a product, while AI ranges from near-instantaneous to 30 seconds (or longer for both humans and AI on something like a bicycle).
+At present, most AI masks need additional adjusting afterward, but the human finishing off the mask has a huge head start!
+Edit 2025: Now 60% of our AI-made masks are ready with no additional work — and even the remaining 40% saves 50% of the usual editing time.
+Which can lead to…

-- We spent a lot on research and development, but now that AI masking is up and running we’re seeing significant ROI (remember, masking accounts for 40% of all our retouching time).
+• Savings on production costs- We spent a lot on research and development, but now that AI masking is up and running, we’re seeing significant ROI.
 As an added bonus, our editors have more time to become proficient at more advanced retouching tasks, adding more value to our clients.

-- Our neural networks run in the cloud.
-Additionally, more image volume means more accurate AI because each image edited helps train it.
+• Infinite scale- Our neural networks run in the cloud.
+Additionally, a larger image volume means a more accurate AI, as each edited image helps train it.

 On that last point—and this is where you really begin to see the power of AI—we’ve made our masking AI autoscaling on Amazon servers.
 As Pixelz CTO Janus Matthesen puts it, “We automatically spin up new servers as we get more images and scale down again when we are done.
 That means we can decide how fast we want our images to move through the step by simply spinning up more servers.
 The AI spends about 30 seconds per image, so in theory (with enough servers), we can complete any AI Mask workload in 30 seconds.”

 That's right.
 Whether 10 images, 10,000, or 1,000,000, they can all be masked in 30 seconds.
-Update 2021: we can actually do it in 12 seconds now, and with better precision and higher quality, however, there is a tradeoff with speed and cost, and we don't always need our AI to work so fast, so we control our speed to meet our production demands.
+And as of 2025, scratch the 30 seconds; we can now do it in 12 seconds, and with better precision and higher quality.
+However, there is a tradeoff with speed and cost, and we don't always need our AI to work so fast, so we control our speed to meet our production demands.

 Goodbye, bottlenecks.